open-numbers/ddf--open_numbers--covid_government_response/README.md

 All data comes from the [OxCGRT github repository](https://github.com/OxCGRT/covid-policy-tracker).
 More information can be found on [OxCGRT website](https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker).

 ## Updates
-OxCGRT is updated hourly, Gapminder updates this dataset daily.
-This dataset may be behind one day to the OxCGRT repository.
+OxCGRT is updated hourly, Gapminder also updates this dataset hourly.
+This dataset may be behind one hour to the OxCGRT repository.